jasonbayton/11ty/_src/projects/package-search/support/package-search-requirements.md

 7. firebaseinstallations.googleapis.com:443
 8. android-safebrowsing.google.com:443

 _PING is the activation/licensing service.
-2 through 9 are general Android Enterprise and Google infrastructure endpoints_.
+2 through 9 are general Android Enterprise and Google infrastructure endpoints, including notification support, which isn't implemented, but may be in future_.

 These endpoints are optional: